Xultophy® 100/3.6 glossary

 Hypoglycemia: A condition that occurs when a person’s blood sugar levels are too low, usually less than 70 mg/dL.
 Symptoms include hunger, nervousness, shakiness, sweating, light-headedness, and confusion.
 If left untreated, hypoglycemia may lead to unconsciousness.
 Hypoglycemia can be treated by consuming a carbohydrate-rich food such as juice or glucose tablets.
 If the person is unconscious or unable to swallow, it may also be treated with an injection of glucagon.

 Indication: This is the intended purpose of the drug.
-For example, Xultophy® 100/3.6 is indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus inadequately controlled on basal insulin (less than 50 units daily) or liraglutide (less than or equal to 1.8 mg daily).
+For example, Xultophy® 100/3.6 is indicated as an adjunct to diet and exercise to improve glycemic control in adults with type 2 diabetes mellitus.

 Insulin degludec: This is the generic name for Tresiba® (insulin degludec injection 100 U/mL, 200 U/mL).
 Tresiba® is a long-acting insulin that helps improve glycemic control in people 1 year of age or older with diabetes mellitus.

 Liraglutide: The generic name for Victoza® (liraglutide) injection 1.2 mg or 1.8 mg.
-Victoza® is a GLP-1 receptor agonist for use in adults with type 2 diabetes to improve blood sugar along with diet and exercise.
+Victoza® is a GLP-1 receptor agonist that can be used in adults with type 2 diabetes to improve blood sugar along with diet and exercise.